 c) Core Planning Team (CPT)

 This is a Category B programme involving 7 Member States.
-It delivers operational helicopter tactics training aimed at crews designated for upcoming deployment.
-It focusses on the understanding of the fluid and often ill-defined modern operational environment.
+It delivers operational helicopter simulator tactics training aimed for whole crews designated for upcoming deployment.
+It focuses on the understanding of the fluid and often ill-defined modern operational environment.
 It concentrates on the judgemental and cognitive training necessary to meet the complex challenges faced.
 Using commercial off-the-shelf components and serious gaming technologies, the course consists of both theoretical lessons and realistic missions conducted in a synthetic environment.
 Initially, the programme ran for two years (until the end of 2013) to meet the urgent requirement set by the deployment timelines.
 Currently, the programme is running under a framework contract (FWC) till the end of 2017 and the evaluation for a new 5 year FWC will start in July 2017.
-36 crews per year (160 aircrew members) are being trained in the tactics used on current operations.
+36 crews per year (150 aircrew members) are being trained in the tactics used on current operations.
 There is an opportunity for other nations to benefit from this programme if they so wish.

 Despite the outstanding achievement of the HEP and HTC, there was no possibility to accommodate all the crews across Europe who would have the need from such training.
 Consequently, it was necessary to focus on methods to train the trainers, and the Helicopter Tactics Instructors Course (HTIC) was created.This course provides aircrews from participating nations with the skills and knowledge to deliver tactics and training within their own organisations and to assist in the delivery of the HEP, HTC and HTIC.
 Successful graduates from the course are awarded a qualification commonly recognised by Member States.
 The best of them can be part of the EDA Chief Instructor Team, who delivers or manages some of EDA helicopter training, provides standardisation and expertise, leads the Mentor Team during the exercises, together with other HTIC graduates, and update the HEP SOP.